eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 signed messages.
 The proof can be validated with only the signer’s public key and the array of revealed messages.
 BBS+ is based on pairing friendly curves.
-BBS# \[Ora2024\] is a modification of BBS+ allowing group signatures and selective disclosure based on ECDSA.
+BBS# \[Ora2024\] is a modification of BBS+ allowing group signatures and selective disclosure based on ECDSA, hence it can be used with existing WSCDs.

 #### 3.1.2 Advantages